JetBrains/teamcity-documentation/topics/msbuild.md

 ## Implementation notes

-MSBuild runner generates an MSBuild script that includes user's script.
+The MSBuild runner generates an MSBuild script that includes the user's script.
 This script is used to add TeamCity-provided MSBuild tasks.
 Your MSBuild script will be included with the &lt;Import&gt; task.
 If you specified a Visual Studio solution file, it will be called from the &lt;MSBuild&gt; task.
-To disable it, set `teamcity.msbuild.generateWrappingScript` to `false`.
+To disable it, set the `teamcity.msbuild.generateWrappingScript` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) to `false`.

 <seealso>
         <category ref="concepts">